bassosimone/script-build-windows/README.md

 https://github.com/measurement-kit/script-build-unix
 ) to do that).

+⚠️: our primary Windows use case is OONI probe, for which we use a Mingw-w64 toolchain.
+Therefore, builds for Windows proper may in general be lagging behind, as they do not currently seem to be something that anybody is using.
+At present, the main reason why this repository exists is to enable us to run a MSVC based AppVeyor build of MK.

 ## Build and package

 By following this procedure, you will find tarball packages in the root